-I developed this sausages and potato dish for my meat and potato loving kids.
-Making dinner for teenage boys can be incredibly gratifying when you cook the perfect thing.
-I have three sons and their appetites often defy the scope of the imagination – especially on a school night after a sports practice.
+My three sons have appetites that defy the scope of the imagination, especially on a school night after a sports practice.
 They walk into the house, a giant backpack hitched to one side and the first thing they say is “I’m starved.
 What’s for dinner?”
-This dish of sausages, onions, potatoes, peppers is always a huge hit. (“No tofu tonight.
+This dish of sausage peppers onions potatoes and green beans is always a huge hit. (“No tofu tonight.
 Phew!”)

-A quick satisfying Asian stir-fry with chicken, vegetables and noodles.
+- 7 Flavor Precious Chicken – A quick satisfying Asian stir-fry with chicken, vegetables and noodles

-Here’s the recipe for Sausages, Onions, Potatoes, Peppers and Green Beans.
+Here’s the recipe for sausage peppers onions potatoes and green beans.
 If you try this recipe I hope you’ll come back to leave a rating and a comment.
 I’d love to know what you think!Print

 - Prep Time: 20 mins